A Creative Curriculum

 We believe in providing our children with an exciting, creative curriculum based on a carefully planned thematic approach.
 Teachers plan the curriculum with a focus on developing the key skills necessary for confident and effective learning, which is enriched through the provision of additional activities and opportunities.
 We welcome visitors into the school to share their skills with the children.
 We also ensure that we have close links with the local community and our children are regular visitors to local events and places of interest.

 In addition to the subjects above, the curriculum includes Personal, Social, Health and Citizenship Education.
-Sex Education is taught within our programme of Health Education.
+Relationship and Sex Educationis taught within our Science curriculum and as a stand alone subject.
 The content is agreed by the school governors and parents are informed of the subjects covered.
 Parents may exercise their right to withdraw their child from Sex Education.

 "Provision for personal, social and health education is excellent, and gives pupils valuable opportunities to discuss their worries and learn how to stay healthy and safe".
 Ofsted 2012